 Eric Schwartz currently is Dean of the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
-He previously was U.S. Assistant Secretary of State for Population, Refugees, and Migration; directed the Connect U.S. Fund, a multi-foundation–NGO collaborative seeking to promote responsible U.S. engagement overseas; served as the UN Secretary-General Kofi Annan’s Deputy Special Envoy for Tsunami Recovery; was a lead expert for the Mitchell-Gingrich Task Force on UN Reform; and served as the second-ranking official at the Office of the UN High Commissioner for Human Rights in Geneva.
+He previously was U.S. Assistant Secretary of State for Population, Refugees, and Migration; directed the Connect U.S. Fund, a multi-foundation/NGO collaborative seeking to promote responsible U.S. engagement overseas; served as UN Secretary-General Kofi Annan’s Deputy Special Envoy for Tsunami Recovery; was a lead expert for the Mitchell-Gingrich Task Force on UN Reform; and served as the second-ranking official at the Office of the UN High Commissioner for Human Rights in Geneva.

-Mr. Schwartz holds a law degree from New York University School of Law, a Master of Public Affairs degree from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a Bachelor of Arts degree in Political Science from the State University of New York at Binghamton.
+Eric holds a law degree from New York University School of Law, a Master of Public Affairs degree from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a Bachelor of Arts degree in Political Science from the State University of New York at Binghamton.